Schuch666/DEEP_SOIL/README.md

 # DEEP_SOIL

-Repository to save updated instructions to run WRF using deep soil nudging options
+Repository with updated instructions to run WRF using deep soil nudging options

 ## 0. Get and install the software:
 ### MADIS library